devonorourke/digitalHeap/hssci/lesson1.md

   - Click on that *Spotlight* search icon in the top right of your computer and look for a program called `Terminal`.
 Open that up.
 Now we can talk to the computer!

 ## Terminal basics
+A stream of questions that might pop up in your head...
+> Why did I just open up Terminal?
+Because we need to give our computer commands.
+> How do you give your computer commands?
+By typing things where that blinking cursor sits (called the `command prompt`).
+> Am I using Python right now?
+No. No you are not.
+> Why am I not using Python!?!
+Because you have to tell the computer to use Python.
+> How do I tell the computer to use Python?
+We're getting there.

+So if you're keeping track at home, you've opened up a program that isn't Python so you can use Python.